Nephritic syndrome: Causes

-Nephritic syndrome is caused by extensive inflammatory damage to the glomerulus capillaries, which is associated with a variety of medical conditions that we will discuss.
+Nephritic syndrome is caused by extensive inflammatory damage to the glomerulus capillaries, which is associated with a variety of medical conditions that are discussed below.
 Furthermore, the cause of this inflammation can be infectious, autoimmune, or thrombotic.
-The causative conditions can be divided conveniently between age groups as follows, though it is important to note that many of the conditions listed in children/adolescents can also occur in adults with lower frequency, and vice versa:
+The causative conditions can be divided conveniently between age groups as follows, though many of the conditions listed in children/adolescents can also occur in adults with lower frequency, and vice versa: